omgnetwork/omgnetwork.github.io/website/versioned_docs/version-1.0.0/api.md

 OMG Network APIs are completely open.
 No authentication is required to query and get data

 ## Rate Limits
 API requests may be rate limited.
 These limits are to ensure good performance as we bring on public load.
-We will be constantly evaluating any rate limits we out in place as we learn more about how the system behaves.
+We will be constantly evaluating any rate limits we put in place as we learn more about how the system behaves.

-If you use exhaust the number of requests, you'll receive `HTTP/1.1 429 Too Many Requests` response with the following body:
+If you exhaust the number of requests, you'll receive `HTTP/1.1 429 Too Many Requests` response with the following body:
 ```
 {
    "data":{